ToTenMilan/spotysb/README.md

 * Validations has been added to comments, and UX on show page has been improved little bit, that means if no comments are left for a particular spot than user is informed about that

 * Footer partial has been added

+* Much of styling has been added to almost every part of the page.
+Ui and UX has also been improved in few places.
+It looks now little bit more professional